Royal Swedish Navy Band

 Royal Swedish Navy Band (Marinens musikkår), is one of three professional military bands in the Swedish Armed Forces.
 The band is stationed at Karlskrona, was formed in 1680 and is mainly active in the south part of the country with concerts and regimental ceremonies but has also a major part in the state ceremonial, royal pageants and changing the King's guard at the Stockholm Palace in Stockholm.
 The Swedish Armed Forces Music Corps heads all bands in the Swedish Armed Forces.

 History

 The earliest mentioning in writing of the band is at the inauguration of the Karlskrona Admiralty Church in 1685, whereas the musicians went about the town to give the word for the ceremony next Sunday.
 In 1780 the music at the naval base was formed as two bands of the Första och Andra volontärregementet eng.
 1st and 2nd Naval Regiment.
-In 1804 the two bands were amalgamated into the band of the Naval Artillery Regiment (Sjöartilleriregementet) and later transferred to the Marine Regiment (Marinregementet).
+In 1804 the two bands were amalgamated into the band of the Naval Artillery Regiment (Sjöartilleriregementet) and later transferred to the Marine Regiment.